loganvolkers/unstated-retro/README.md

 ### Motivation

-[unstated-next](https://github.com/jamiebuilds/unstated-next) is great for new containers, but if you've been using [unstated](https://github.com/jamiebuilds/unstated) for awhile, you probably already have some super sticky containers that percolate throughout your code.
+[unstated-next](https://github.com/jamiebuilds/unstated-next) is great for new projects, but if you've been using [unstated](https://github.com/jamiebuilds/unstated) for awhile, you probably already have some containers that aren't a one-shot replacement.

-This package seeks to bridge that gap so that you can gradually migrate child components from `unstated` the new `unstated-next` syntax.
+This package seeks to bridge that gap so that you can gradually migrate child components from `unstated` to the new `unstated-next` syntax.
 It aims to be API compatible with `unstated-next`.

 ### Comparison to `unstated` and `unstated-next`